rdjondo/CarND-MPC-Project/Reflections.md

 The simulator supplies waypoints to the optimiser.
 Those waypoints are a list of (x,y) position in the map coordinates.

-In order to simplify the optimization problem, I considered that the vehicle would be assumed to be located at position (0, 0) with a 0.0 rad heading.
 I assumed that in most cases the car is pretty much heading in the right direction.
 In addition we assume that the fitted function is going to be bijective (there is a single x for a single y).
 This considerations make it possible to fit a small degree polynomial around the waypoints ahead of the car.

+We this information to simplify the optimization problem, I considered that the vehicle would be assumed to be located at position (0, 0) with a 0.0 rad heading.
+For this, I implemented a simple translation of the waypoints using the current position of the car on the map and a rotation using its heading.

 The polynomial fitting function was provided by udacity and is a port of the Julia language polyfit function.